YupItsZac/jQuery.exLink/README.md

 **noFollow** - New in version 1.2.5, set this to true to prevent search engines from following the identified external URLs.
 If false, search engines will recurse as expected thorugh the external links.
 By default, this is false.
 Ex: noFollow: false

 **fancyBoxIgnore** - New in version 1.2.6, this enables pages to still use the popular Fancy Box plugin to open content in modal dialogs without opening in a new tab as well.
 Set this to true if you use the fancyBox plugin, and to false if you do not.
 Set to true by default.
 Ex: fancyBoxIgnore: true

+**linkCallback** - Added in version 1.2.7, this enables developers to execute a function each time an external link has been clicked.
+This returns the object clicked, and an indication if a warning dialog was displayed or not.
+This is null by default.
+Ex: linkCallback: callback

+**fileCallback** - New in version 1.2.7, this enables developers to execute a function each time a document link has been clicked.
+This returns the object clicked, and an indication if a warning dialog was displayed or not.
+This is null by default.
+Ex: fileCallback: docCallback

 ######Visual Options